h-yung/css-snippets/README.md

 ## Optimizations
 1. Refactor for greater responsiveness especially for narrowest devices.
 2. Check accessibility.
-Note that the tabover behavior is not working for the demo but is working in the JS Fiddle.
-Select dropdown is not currently keyboard accessible.
+E.g., select dropdown is not currently keyboard accessible.

 ## Lessons learned
 - Units of measure (relative vs. absolute) and `position` of parent-child elements can interact in unexpected ways.